Move-Out Spring 2022

-You must vacate your room within 24 hours after your last exam or by Thursday, May 13 at 10:00am, whichever comes first (unless you are participating in graduation or have received late check-out approval).
-All buildings except the Graduate Life Center at Donaldson Brown (for students who have a 12-month Graduate Student Contract) close completely on Monday, May 17 at 12:00pm.
+You must vacate your room within 24 hours after your last exam or by Thursday, May 12 at Noon, whichever comes first (unless you are participating in graduation or have received late check-out approval).
+All buildings except the Graduate Life Center at Donaldson Brown (for students who have a 12-month Graduate Student Contract) close completely on Sunday, May 15 at 12:00pm.

 PARKING DURING MOVE-OUT